shafy/shafyy/content/post/how-does-a-vr-headset-work-basics.md

 In this blog post series, I dive into the technical details of virtual reality headsets and try to explain as simply as possible how they work.
 This first part aims to give a general overview of the basics of VR headsets.
 The subsequent parts will then focus on specific aspects.

-Hopefully, this series brings you the core concepts behind VR closer and gives you an idea of how VR will continue develop in the near future and what the challenges are.
+Hopefully, this series brings you the core concepts behind VR closer and gives you an idea of how VR will continue to develop in the near future and what the challenges are.

 I'm going to focus on 6 degrees of freedom (DoF), stand-alone (also called mobile, or all-in-one) VR headsets such as the Oculus Quest or the HTC Vive Focus.
 These are headsets that don't need a PC or external sensors to run.
 Of course, a lot of the technology in stand-alone and PC VR headsets are similar.
 The main difference is that PC VR headsets rely on the CPU and GPU of the connected computer to do the heavy lifting, and therefore are more powerful.
 In stand-alone headsets, everything is done on-board.